 Ultra-Low Temperature freezers (ULTs) preserve millions of precious samples at UBC but are expensive, energy intensive, and require vigilant oversight.
 To tackle this, UBC researchers are joining others across North America in the Chill Up movement.

 By raising the set point temperature of your ULT freezer from -80°C to -70°C, you increase its lifespan, save on equipment costs, and reduce its energy consumption by up to 42%.
-Over half of Michael Smith Laboratory researchers have set their ULTs to-70°C. Talk to your lab about adjusting your freezer set point from -80°C to -70°C.
+Over 60% Michael Smith Laboratory and 40% of Life Sciences Center ULTs have been set to-70°C. Talk to your lab about adjusting your freezer set point from -80°C to -70°C.